nextflow-io/training/docs/basic_training/containers.md

 ### Your first Dockerfile

-Docker images are created by using a so-called `Dockerfile`, which is a simple text file containing a list of commands to assemble and configure the image with the software packages required.
+Docker images are created by using a so-called `Dockerfile`, a simple text file containing a list of commands to assemble and configure the image with the software packages required.
+For example, a Dockerfile to create a container with `cowsay` and installed could be as simple as this:

-Here, you will create a Docker image containing cowsay and the Salmon tool.

-!!! warning

-    The Docker build process automatically copies all files that are located in the current directory to the Docker daemon in order to create the image.
-This can take a lot of time when big/many files exist.
-For this reason, it’s important to _always_ work in a directory containing only the files you really need to include in your Docker image.
-Alternatively, you can use the `.dockerignore` file to select paths to exclude from the build.

-Use your favorite editor (e.g., `vim` or `nano`) to create a file named `Dockerfile` and copy the following content:

 ```dockerfile
 FROM debian:bullseye-slim